Elizabeth M. Berg, PhD

 & Tutorials

-Throughout my PhD I have created a number of tutorials, worked with a team of 4 Professors to create a new class (Wasatch in the Field), and assisted in leading an EarthScope workshop session.
+Throughout my PhD I created a number of tutorials, worked with a team of 4 Professors to create a new class (Wasatch in the Field), and assisted in leading an EarthScope workshop session.

 NodePic.png